BDC Hamburger Icon

 Image source: Airtable

-“Airtable provides the ability to create automatic routines,” said Andy Kolodgie, co-owner of The House Guys.
-“For example, users can design a form in Airtable, post it to Facebook and automatically return all the responses from the form into Airtable — and then create relationships based on that data.”
+“Airtable provides the ability to create automatic routines,” said Andy Kolodgie, owner of Property Leads.
+“For example, users can design a form in Airtable, post it to Facebook, and automatically return all the responses from the form into Airtable — and then create relationships based on that data.”

 4. Apache OpenOffice